Kalin-Konstantinov/react-project/README.md

 # Share Recipes

+You can find it here --> [Share recipes](https://share-recipes-23714.firebaseapp.com)

 This is an application where people can share their cooking recipes and also search for new ones.

 The application allows you to read other people's recipes and create, edit, delete, read your own recipes.